There are many backings sold today for use in machine embroidery to stabilize

 To decide which backing to use, you need to evaluate the following:

-The following are suggestions, if you are unfamiliar with stabilizers or are
+The following are suggestions, if you are unfamiliar with stabilizers or are just beginning with machine embroidery or embellishment.

-For example, if you enjoy working with knits and have limited time, purchase an inexpensive knit top and embellish it with several items from your machiens embroidery card using different stabilizers on each design.
-On one design, use one layer of TearAway, the next two layers, then one with heavy Tear Away and one with temporary adhesive backed Tear Away and the last with CutAway.
+For example, if you enjoy working with knits and have limited time, purchase an inexpensive knit top and embellish it with several items from your machines embroidery card.
+Use a different stabilizer on each design.
+On one design, use one layer of TearAway.
+The next two layers.
+Then one with heavy Tear Away and one with temporary adhesive backed Tear Away.
+Do the last with CutAway.
 Keep a diagram of what was used and where; then wear the garment.

-on your knit garment.
-If any puckering occurs when washed, a quick press
+After a number of washings you will determine which stabilizer works best on your knit garment.
+If any puckering occurs when washed, a quick press on the remaining designs will alleviate it.

 To see our Embroidery Thread go to Embroidery Thread